derbroti/VOXEL/README.md

+# VOXEL

+This repository provides the files and scripts required to build a VOXEL-enabled server and client and perform a simple video stream.

+The system is based on the sample QUIC server and client implementations provided as part of the [Chromium project](https://www.chromium.org/).
+Both the server and client are headless implementations so the video is written to disk during the stream and can be inspected afterwards.

 ## Repository structure

 To save space, this repository only contains the modified files from the Chromium codebase (`net` folder).
 The `prepare.sh` scripts performs the first-time setup and downloads the remaining code.

+The network traces used for the experiments are located in the `bandwidth-traces` folder.

 ## Requirements